 If you show him a violent attitude, he might develop aggressive and undesirable behavior and stop cooperating with you.

 As the Corgipoo is a very cheerful and positive dog, he can be kept around children too but should be supervised when doing so because often, children don’t know how to behave in the presence of such a small dog.

 Uncontrolled movements tend to scare him a little.
 However, being a single owner and having no one else at home can be challenging as well.

-As small as Corgipoos may be, they need someone with a big heart to take care of them.
+As small as Corgipoos maybe, they need someone with a big heart to take care of them.
 They will need your constant affection and care, and they don’t do well in isolated environments.

 This dog can be way more than a typical family pet, and they will try their best to be included in almost every family activity.

-In general, the Corgipoo will be a great fit in almost any family.
+In general, the Corgipoo will be a great fit for almost any family.
 He’s a loyal soul who wants to please you in everything that he does and feels most at home within a large and social family.

 The Corgipoo’s Diet

 This small hybrid doesn’t need much food to be satisfied.
 1cup per day will do him, and with monthly food expenses of around $25 to $30 he doesn’t have a big impact on your wallet either.